-The vast majority of legacy gifts to nonprofits are made not through fancy annuities and other financial arrangements requiring the nonprofit's management, but the old-fashioned way, through wills and simple probate-avoidance devices (such as living trusts and beneficiary designations on IRAs, 401(k)s, and other financial and investment instruments).
+The vast majority of legacy gifts to nonprofits are made not through complex annuities and other financial arrangements requiring the nonprofit's management, but the old-fashioned way, through wills and simple probate-avoidance devices (such as living trusts and beneficiary designations on IRAs, 401(k)s, and other financial and investment instruments).

 Your nonprofit doesn't need to be at all involved with the arrangements for someone to leave you a gift in a will or similar device.
 However, you should know how to encourage such gifts, especially before you consider offering more complex legacy gift arrangements, such as charitable annuities.

 It's even simpler for a donor to name a nonprofit organization as the beneficiary of property such as a bank account, life insurance policy, or retirement plan.
 The bank or other company usually provides a form for the donor to use.

 To help donors with their paperwork (and to avoid any possible confusion about which charity they intended the gift to go to), prominently display your nonprofit organization's legal name, location, and tax ID number on your website, your newsletters, and relevant brochures or other communications.

 Although the perception is that your long-time, major donors are more likely than others to leave you a bequest (especially if they're older and planning their estates anyway) this isn't always the case.
 Younger or less affluent donors might not have much money to give your organization now, but will gain satisfaction by making plans to leave you property later.
 And, young or old, many people take comfort in thinking that their impact will be felt on this earth even after they're gone.

 By reminding donors about the importance of estate planning, and by providing information about how gifts from their estate can benefit your organization, you help everyone achieve their goals.
 This can be as simple as adding an article to your newsletter or website or doing social media shout-outs to donors who have already named your organization in their will.
 Here are some other ideas: